-With his back against the North Valley Ridge, in the vicinity of East Whiteland's Battle of the Clouds Park, Washington desperately tried to re-form his lines as he prepared for the second meeting of the two competing armies in less than a week.
-Then the skies, which had been threatening rain all day, burst open in a deluge.
+With his back against the North Valley Ridge, in the vicinity of East Whiteland's Battle of the Clouds Park, Washington desperately tried to reform his lines as he prepared for the second meeting in less than a week of the two competing armies.
+Then the skies, which had been threatening all day, burst open in a deluge.
 This was at least the third major storm in the three weeks since the British arrived in the region, and it was by far the worst.
 The roads quickly became impassable and the ammunition unusable, bringing an end to the Battle of the Clouds before it even started.